All the words of wisdom over the years from one mom who thought we probably weren't listening!

 I was only nine when we drove across the country in a Buick station wagon, all six of us–where did we put the luggage?–and your closest companion, Mom, was your guide to wildflowers.
 “Look at the lupine!” you exclaimed.
 “That must be Indian paintbrush.
 I’ve never seen such beautiful Scotch broom.”

 Didn’t think we were paying attention?
 Wrong.
-Check out the latest flower shot I took with my iPhone.
-Indian paintbrush.
-It’s just beautiful.
+Check out these flowers—Indian paintbrush.
+Aren't they beautiful?

 2) “If you don’t have anything nice to say, don’t say anything at all.”